HMS Concorde (1783): Later years

 On 31 January 1795 Concorde was part of a squadron under Captain Sir John Borlase Warren that seized the Dutch East India Ship Ostenhuyson.

 Command of Concorde passed from Hunt to Captain Richard Bagot in November 1796, and he in turn was succeeded by Captain Batholomew Roberts in June 1797.
 Concorde captured the 4-gun privateer Poisson Volant off Cape Finisterre on 24 July 1797.
 She was bound from Bordeaux to Guadeloupe carrying wines and merchandise, after which she intended to cruise as a privateer in the West Indies.
 Concorde was later commanded by Captain Robert Barton, who took a number of privateers in a series of cruises in the West Indies in 1798, capturing the 16-gun Caye du Pont off St Bartholomew on 3 January, the 8-gun Proserpine off Montserrat on 8 January, the 8-gun Hardi off Barbuda on 11 February, the 2-gun Hazard off Montserrat on 13 February, and the 2-gun Rosière off Montserrat on 1 April.
 In an action with HMS Lapwing on 8 and 9 September she captured four privateers, the 8-gun Buonaparte, 10-gun Amazone, 4-gun Sauveur, and 2-gun Fortune.

-Concorde's success against privateers continued with the capture of the 18-gun Prudente on 14 February 1799, the 6-gun San Josef off Oporto in December 1800, and the 1-gun San Miguel el Volante on 1 December 1800.
+Concorde's success against privateers continued with the capture of the 18-gun Prudente on 14 February 1799, the 6-gun San Josef off Porto in December 1800, and the 1-gun San Miguel el Volante on 1 December 1800.

 Next, Concorde had a narrow escape from a French squadron under Rear-Admiral Honoré Joseph Antoine Ganteaume, which had sailed from Brest on 23 January 1801.
 The French sighted Concorde off Cape Finisterre on 27 January, and sent the 40-gun French frigate Bravoure to chase her down.
 Concorde cast off a Swedish ship she was towing and drew the French frigate away from the main body of the fleet.
 Barton then turned and engaged Bravoure for forty minutes, silencing her guns.
 By now the main French fleet was fast approaching, and with his sails and rigging damaged, Barton did not attempt to take possession of Bravoure.
 Instead he made for a British port to report the encounter.
 Concorde had four men killed and 19 wounded in the engagement; Bravoure had 10 killed and 24 wounded.